JHay0112/JHay0112.github.io/_articles/2024-09-01-website-history.md

 The website you're looking at (at least at the time of publishing) is the ninth version of my website[^versioning].
-If you're willing to permit me the indulgence, I'd like to reflect on how this website has got here since it's first appearance in 2017.
+If you're willing to permit me the indulgence, I'd like to reflect on how this website has got here since it's first appearance in 2017. ([Click here if you don't wish to permit me the indulgence.](/))

 <figure>
     <img src="/img/posts/2024/09/website-v1.png" />